TAbdiukov/GMod-E2/README.md

 * **Status**: OK

 ##### [Satellite EXT](/Expression2/Satellite/Satellite_EXT.txt)
-* **Brief**: Lets owner traverse the map, if Wiremod Extras are installed on the server.
+* **Brief**: Lets the owner traverse the map, if Wiremod Extras are installed on the server.
 * **Requires**: Wiremod Extras installed on the server.
 * **Usage**:
 	1. Place E2.